gongqilin/API/my_application/edit_application.md

 # Edit Application

-The Edit Application Details page as displayed below, allows you to make changes to the application information you have previously entered.
+The **Edit Application Details** page, as shown below, allows you to make changes to the application information you have previously entered.

 ![Edit Application](../images/EditApplication.png)